aljazceru/awesome-nostr/README.md

   - [relayer](https://github.com/fiatjaf/relayer), a server framework for writing custom relays.

 ### Tools

-  - [nostr relay registry](https://nostr-registry.netlify.app/), real-time checking of status of some known relays.
   - [nostr registry](https://codeberg.org/rsbondi/nostr-registry), a database of known relays with their uptime and NIP support tables.
   - [nostr-launch](https://codeberg.org/rsbondi/nostr-launch), a tool for launching a bunch of relays and clients locally for development and testing.
   - [nostr signer extension](https://github.com/fiatjaf/nos2x), browser extension for signing events on 3rd party site without sharing your private keys with them